 NYU Courant's Women in Computing (WinC)

-Welcome to Fall 2014 semester!
-We have a lot of great events planned for the semester, come and learn about our new exciting events such as the High School Outreach event, Recruiting events, and Demo Days!
+Welcome to Spring 2015 semester!
+We have a lot of great events planned for the semester, come and learn about our new exciting events such as technical interview prep, recruiting events, and coffee hours!
 Check the events page for updated information.
 Unless otherwise noted, WinC events are open to students of all genders and fields of study who support women in computing and technology fields.